jenntrn/hugo-site-test/README.md

-# hugo-site-test
+# Objective
-Learning how to make a Hugo site
+Learning how to make a Hugo site!